skienzmatishun/rippreport/content/p/BALDWIN-COUNTY-SHERIFF-APPOINTMENT/index.md

   length_score: 100
   category_score: 0
   rank: 10
 alttags: A hand places an input card into a red box, alongside the Baldwin County Sheriffs Office seal, a rotary phone, and an envelope
+summary: Outgoing Sheriff Hoss Mack attempted to handpick his successor to ensure his long history of evidence tampering stays buried.
+Confidential files expose a pattern of forced confessions, hidden autopsy reports, and uninvestigated deaths under his command.
+Break the silence and send your testimony directly to state leaders before another insider takes the reins.
 ---
 Sheriff Hoss Mack has one foot out the door and is hoping to slide his second choice, Anthony Lowery in as his “suggested” replacement.
 Lowery has professed in the past that he did not want the job.
 He has to know that a ton of crap out of the Hoss Boss closet, is going to expose some very embarrassing incidents involving BCSO.
 I do hope Lowery reads all the comments on the Ripp Report.
 If you think that what we printed is revealing, then please consider all the fill-in-the-blanks comments that we did not print.
 Names, Dates and evidence that match up to the many many allegations in the comments.